One of a Kind

 My point is, instead of learning how to accept unwanted advice and opinions gracefully, I was letting them seep in and rule my thoughts, which turned into some somber emotions.
-And when you’re a new mom, the last thing you need is to be in your own head thinking your a horrible person for not living the way____ lives.
+And when you’re a new mom, the last thing you need is to be in your own head thinking you’re a horrible person for not living the way____ lives.

 Remember that others aren’t out to get you.
-I truly believe that most advice and opinions from others is well-intentioned, but don’t let it get to you.
+I truly believe that most advice and opinions from others are well-intentioned, but don’t let it get to you.

 Don’t feel bad if your child isn’t eating vegan, vegetarian, or gluten-free.